-If more than one aircraft is contained in this report than it should be noted that the values given are not directly additive, that is, the total of the given values is not the value of the fleet but rather the sum of the values of the individual aircraft if sold individually over time so as not to exceed demand.
+If more than one aircraft is contained in this report, then it should be noted that the values given are not directly additive, that is, the total of the given values is not the value of the fleet but rather the sum of the values of the individual aircraft if sold individually over time so as not to exceed demand.

-2. Valuation
+2. Valuations

-For the eight used aircraft, adjustments are calculated to account for the maintenance status of the aircraft as indicated to AISI by the client in the above referenced (a) data and in accordance with standard AISI methods.
+Adjustments from half life for the 2009 delivery B737-924ER Aircraft have been applied based on the current maintenance status summaries of the Aircraft as indicated in the Aircraft Technical Detail / Maintenance Status summary data supplied to AISI by the client in references (a) and (b) above and in accordance with standard AISI methods.
 Adjustments are calculated only where there is sufficient information to do so, or where reasonable assumptions can be made.